Blue Army of Our Lady of Fátima: Membership

 I shall renew this promise often, especially in moments of temptation.

 The daily offering mentioned is traditionally the following:

 O my God in union with the Immaculate Heart of Mary (here kiss the brown scapular).
 I offer Thee the Precious Blood of Jesus from all the altars throughout the world, joining with it the offering of my every thought, word and action of this day.

 O my Jesus, I desire today to gain every indulgence and merit I can and I offer them, together with myself, to Mary Immaculate – that She may best apply them to the interests of Thy Most Sacred Heart.
 Precious Blood of Jesus, save us!
 Immaculate Heart of Mary, pray for us!
 Sacred Heart of Jesus, have mercy on us!

 Thus are delineated the primary devotions of the World Apostolate.
 These are the devotions mandated by the Blessed Virgin Mary during the Apparitions at Fátima.
 Traditionally this pledge is printed, and signed by the person who desires membership.
 It is also traditional that this signed pledge is then sent to the international headquarters in Fátima where it is then taken and buried near the shrine there.

 Aside from the daily offering, recitation of the rosary, the wearing of the Brown Scapular of Our Lady of Mount Carmel and the five Saturdays in honor of the Immaculate Heart of Mary, the Apostolate also recommends to its members the practices of nine first Fridays in honor of the Sacred Heart of Jesus, Home Enthronement of the Sacred Heart, and family consecration to the Sacred Heart of Jesus and the Immaculate Heart of Mary.

 A further practice associated with the World Apostolate is the Pilgrim statue of Our Lady of Fátima.
-There are several designated "pilgrim statues," however the primary one is the international pilgrim statue which has traversed the globe several times since its sculpting in 1947 by José Ferreira Thedim.
-The purpose of the statue is to renew interest in Catholic parishes in the message of Fátima, and to stir up affection to Our Lady.
+There are several designated "pilgrim statues"; however, the primary one is the international pilgrim statue which has traversed the globe several times since its sculpting in 1947 by José Ferreira Thedim.
+There are two pilgrim virgin statues in the custody of the apostolate's England and Wales division, the national pilgrim virgin statue of Our Lady of Fatima for England, and the Centenary Pilgrim Virgin Statue of the Immaculate Heart of Mary, blessed at the Chapel of the Apparitions in Fatima in June 2018.
+The purpose of the statues is to renew interest in Catholic parishes in the message of Fátima, and to stir up affection for Mary.